EdgeApp/disklet/readme.md

 A memory folder stores its contents in a Javascript object.

 The file paths are the object keys, and the file contents are stored as-is (arrays for `setData` and strings for `setText`).
 All paths start with `/`, so they will never conflict with "magic" Javascript names like `__proto__`.

+#### `makeUnionFolder(master: Folder, fallback: Folder): Folder`

+This folder creates a unified view of two sub-folders.
+When reading files, the union tries the `master` folder first, and then the `fallback` folder if anything goes wrong.
+All modifications go to the `master` folder.

+To implement deletions, the union folder uses "whiteout" files.
+These are zero-length files with the extension `._x_`.
+If a whiteout file exists, the normal file with the corresponding name will not be shown, even if it exists in the fallback folder.

 ### Folder methods